apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

   2017-12-10:  The basic NSH configuration is functional at 220MHz with a
     Serial console, timer and LED support.
-Added support for the external SDRAM and for the RAM test utility.
+Added support for the external SDRAM and for the RAM test utility -- UNTESTED!

 Configurations
 ==============